 The loveliest explanation of OM is found within the ancient Vedic and Sanskrit traditions.

-"Aum stands for the supreme Reality.
+"Aum stands for

 It is a symbol for what was, what is,